andre-ye/uni/docs/phil/phil-440/readings.md

 ### "Virtue Ethics", Julia Annas
 - Ethical theory before modern ethical debate from Kant onwards has been focused on virtue ethics.
 - Virtue ethics has been discredited by analytical ethical philosophy.
-But has emerged recently.
+But has re-emerged recently.
 - Virtue ethics comes much from Aristotle, but it is not archetypically Aristotelian

 Virtue Ethics: The Whole Picture